 Depreciation for Building Formula

-The formula to calculate the depreciation for a buildings is as follows,
+The formula to calculate the depreciation for buildings is as follows,

-- Rate of depreciation is the rate at which a building is depreciated after a certain amount of time, usually a year.
+- The rate of depreciation is the rate at which a building is depreciated after a certain amount of time, usually a year.
 Economists calculate it by dividing 1 by the useful life of the building.

 Depreciation for Building Examples

 Mr. John purchased a commercial building worth $100000.
 It has a salvage value of $10,000 at the end of its life.
 The rate of depreciation is 10%.
 Calculate depreciation at the end of the building’s life.